elise1365/chess-basic/README.md

   - Castling doesn't exist
   - The program doesn't let you know when you're in check
   - Pawns are automatically assigned as queens when they reach the other side of the board
+  - Typing in a piece name and location isn't the most efficient way to play chess, drag and drop would be preferable, but due to time constraints this wasn't possible.